 IMHO it has to do with customer type.
-But even more importantly, a lack of education.
+But even more importantly, a lack of education in using the tool.
 There are things about email marketing that must be understood.

-If I were to walk up and hand you the most expensive golf club money can buy, it doesn’t turn you into Tiger Woods — The guy who just laid claim to his 5th Masters win.
+If I were to walk up and hand you the most expensive set of golf clubs money can buy, it doesn’t turn you into Tiger Woods — The guy who just laid claim to his 5th Masters win this year.

-Is it the fault of the golf club that you can’t hit like Tiger?
+Is it the fault of the golf clubs that you can’t hit like Tiger?

-No. Yet this is how business owners react to email marketing.
+No. Yet this is how some people react to email marketing.
 They believe if they buy a laptop with an email editor, they’re suddenly marketing experts.